 This essential oil can be particularly helpful for women because of its hormone-like components.
-In Europe, clary sage oil is employed to help ease menopausal discomfort, menstrual pain, and regulate menstrual cycles.
-Due to its esters, it can help relax muscular spasms and pains that may arise from stress and nervous tension.9
+In Europe, clary sage oil is employed to help ease menopausal discomfort, menstrual pain and regulate menstrual cycles.
+Due to its esters, it can help relax muscular spasms and pains that may arise from stress and nervous tension.14

-The oil from the clary sage plant can also provide the following benefits to your health:
+The oil from the clary sage plant may also provide the following benefits to your health:

 How to Make Clary Sage Oil

-To produce the essential oil, clary sage herbs undergo steam distillation, and this process yields a colorless or pale yellowish-green oil, with a sweet, nutty, and balsamic aroma.
+In the production of the essential oil, clary sage herbs undergo steam distillation, and this process yields a colorless or pale yellowish-green oil, with a sweet, nutty and balsamic aroma.
 The composition of the oil may differ depending on what species of Salvia is used for the extraction.

 How Does Clary Sage Oil Work?

 Clary sage oil can be used topically and inhaled.
-It can also be ingested, as the US Food and Drug Administration classifies it as generally safe for human consumption (GRAS) and approves it as an additive for foods.10 Below are some specific ways to enjoy clary sage oil benefits:
+It can also be ingested, as the U.S. Food and Drug Administration (FDA) classifies it as generally safe for human consumption (GRAS) and approves it as an additive for foods.15 Below are some specific ways to enjoy clary sage oil benefits:

 Is Clary Sage Oil Safe?